Beam-powered propulsion: Microwave propulsion

-In microwave thermal propulsion, an external microwave beam is used to heat a refractory heat exchanger to >1,500 K, in turn heating a propellant such as hydrogen, methane or ammonia.
-This improves the specific impulse and thrust/weight ratio of the propulsion system relative to conventional rocket propulsion.
+In microwave thermal propulsion, an external microwave beam is used to heat a refractory heat exchanger to >1,500 K, heating a propellant such as hydrogen, methane, or ammonia.
+This improves the propulsion system's specific impulse and thrust/weight ratio relative to conventional rocket propulsion.
 For example, hydrogen can provide a specific impulse of 700–900 seconds and a thrust/weight ratio of 50-150.

-A variation, developed by brothers James Benford and Gregory Benford, is to use thermal desorption of propellant trapped in the material of a very large microwave sail.
-This produces a very high acceleration compared to microwave pushed sails alone.
+A variation, developed by brothers James Benford and Gregory Benford, is to use thermal desorption of propellant trapped in the material of a massive microwave sail.
+This produces a very high acceleration compared to microwave-pushed sails alone.

 Electric propulsion

 Some proposed spacecraft propulsion mechanisms use electrically powered spacecraft propulsion, in which electrical energy is used by an electrically powered rocket engine, such as an ion thruster or plasma propulsion engine.
-Usually these schemes assume either solar panels, or an on-board reactor.
+Usually, these schemes assume either solar panels or an onboard reactor.
 However, both power sources are heavy.

-Beamed propulsion in the form of laser can be used to send power to a photovoltaic panel, for Laser electric propulsion.
-In this system, if high intensity is incident on the solar array, careful design of the panels is necessary to avoid a fall-off of the conversion efficiency due to heating effects.
-John Brophy has analyzed transmission of laser power to a photovoltaic array powering a high-efficiency electric propulsion system as a means of accomplishing high delta-V missions such as an interstellar precursor mission in a NASA Innovative Advanced Concepts project.
+Beamed propulsion in the form of a laser can send power to a photovoltaic panel for Laser electric propulsion.
+In this system, if a high intensity is incident on the solar array, careful design of the panels is necessary to avoid a fall-off in conversion efficiency due to heating effects.
+John Brophy has analyzed the transmission of laser power to a photovoltaic array powering a high-efficiency electric propulsion system as a means of accomplishing high delta-V missions such as an interstellar precursor mission in a NASA Innovative Advanced Concepts project.

-A microwave beam could be used to send power to a rectenna, for microwave electric propulsion.
-Microwave broadcast power has been practically demonstrated several times (e.g. Goldstone, California in 1974), rectennas are potentially lightweight and can handle high power at high conversion efficiency.
-However, rectennas tend to need to be very large for a significant amount of power to be captured.
+A microwave beam could be used to send power to a rectenna for microwave electric propulsion.
+Microwave broadcast power has been practically demonstrated several times (e.g., in Goldstone, California, in 1974).
+Rectennas are potentially lightweight and can handle high power at high conversion efficiency.
+However, rectennas must be huge for a significant amount of power to be captured.